Is UX Critical to Coworking Software?

 Understanding the customer journey from start to finish is a crucial strategy for creating a successful client experience.
 There are few simple shortcuts with this as it requires careful data gathering.

 The customer experience may look flawless on paper, but you’ll never be sure unless you work through everything live from the customer’s perspective.
-A robust CRM system allows you to track their movements on your website or app and makes it easier to identify points of frustration.
+A robust CRM system allows you to track their movements on your website or app (just like best phone tracker app informs you about your kid's location) and makes it easier to identify points of frustration.

 Analysis shouldn’t stop there.
 How quickly does the booking process go?
 Do you make it easy for the client to pay?
 For example, is it possible for your clients to pay as they book, or do they have to wait for the invoice and then pay?
 Removing the invoicing step may only save the clients minutes in reality, but it makes the process seem far less tedious.